World reacts to the death of Iran’s President Ebrahim Raisi

 On Monday morning, relief workers located the missing helicopter.
 State TV reported that the president’s body and that of the others on board had been identified.

-Here are some other reactions to the president’s death from across the world:
+Here are some reactions to the president’s death from across the world:

 Hamas